hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

   Num. columns: 34

-To load only one table and inspect its columns (TAP+ capability):
+To load only one table and inspect its columns:

   >>> raw_detector_table = Euclid.load_table('sedm.raw_detector')
   >>> print(raw_detector_table)